-Most aliens (non-U.S. citizens) must file Form I-131 with U.S. Citizenship and Immigration Services (USCIS) to obtain a proper travel document before traveling abroad.
-Doing so helps protect their ability to return.
-The three types of travel documents that you can obtain using this form are:
+Many foreign nationals must file Form I-131 with U.S. Citizenship and Immigration Services (USCIS) in order to obtain a proper travel document before going abroad.
+Doing so helps protect their ability to return to the United States.
+The three types of travel documents that someone can obtain using this form are:

-Although permanent residents are typically permitted to travel freely, and need only present a valid green card upon return, a reentry permit is necessary if the travel outside the U.S. is greater than one year.
-Once a person is granted permanent resident status he or she is expected to live here; the permit serves to establish that despite the long stay abroad, the person did not intend to give up residence in the United States.
-Even with the permit, travel outside the U.S. must not exceed two years.
+Although U.S. permanent residents are typically permitted to travel freely in and out of the country, and they need only present a valid green card upon return, something called a "reentry permit" is necessary if the travel outside the U.S. will last longer than one year.
+People who've been granted permanent resident status, are expected to actually live in the United States.
+The reentry permit serves to establish that despite the long stay abroad, they did not intend to give up residence there.

 Complications arising from travel outside the U.S. can also arise, even with a reentry or other travel permit, if:

 Yes, probably.
-It's a good question, since you're probably thinking, "I don't need a separate document to enter the U.S., I already have one here."
+It's a good question, since you're probably thinking, "I don't need a separate document to reenter the U.S., I already have one here."
 But realize that part of the purpose of getting Advance Parole before departing is to assure USCIS that you are not abandoning your adjustment of status application.
-There are exceptions to the travel document requirement for a few temporary visa holders:

-All aliens who are exempt from obtaining a travel document must present one of the above unexpired visas upon return to the United States.
+All foreign nationals who are exempt from obtaining a travel document must present one of the above unexpired visas upon return to the United States.

-If you are required to obtain a waiver of inadmissibility before leaving (in which you request that the immigration authorities forgive or overlook the ground of inadmissibility) this must be made on USCIS Form I-601.
-It requires submitting extensive proof of how you qualify for the waiver and why you are deserving of the waiver.
+If you are required to obtain a waiver of inadmissibility before leaving the U.S. (in which you request that U.S. immigration authorities forgive or overlook the ground of inadmissibility), this must be made on USCIS Form I-601.
+It requires submitting extensive proof of how you qualify for the waiver and why you deserve it.
 Even if you qualify, the granting of such waivers is always discretionary and decisions are made on a case-by-case basis.

-Because of the consequences of unlawful presence and the many other dangers associated with departing and reentering the U.S., all of which cannot possibly be enumerated here, you should consult an immigration attorney to assist you in evaluating your status before filing your application and definitely before departing the United States.
+Because of the consequences of unlawful presence and the many other dangers associated with departing and reentering the U.S., all of which cannot possibly be enumerated here, you should consult an immigration attorney to assist you in evaluating your status before filing your application and definitely before taking off on your trip outside the United States.